Skip to content

 Walking around the estate

-There are three circular routes around the Lanhydrock estate, each of which provides unique views of the natural surroundings and the wildlife habitats that live there.
+There are four circular routes around the Lanhydrock estate, each of which provides unique views of the natural surroundings and the wildlife habitats that live there.
 Stroll towards the Victorian swimming pool, head out around the parkland or really stretch your legs by taking the historic deer park route.

 There are miles of walks to enjoy around the Lanhydrock estate | © National Trust Images/James Dobson